yeswework/fabrica-dev-kit/README.md

 To begin version control on your project run `git init` in the `dev/` folder.
 This will track not only your source code but also the corresponding build script and names of the modules needed to compile it into an active theme.

 ### Local database access
 For direct MySQL access to the development database, we recommend using [Sequel Pro](https://www.sequelpro.com/) to access it while the development machine is up.
-The database server is accessible at `127.0.0.1`, and with the dynamic port which you'll be told whenever you run `gulp`.
+The database server is accessible at `127.0.0.1`, and with the dynamic port which you'll be told when you run `gulp` (see example output above).
 The username, password and database name are are `wordpress`.

 ### Housekeeping
 If you have finished working on a project and want to free up the space used by its development environment, run `docker-compose stop && docker-compose rm -f` from the `dev/` folder.
 This will remove the Docker containers used for the project (so your development database will be deleted).
 You can delete the `www/` folder too, but this removes all files from the WP installation, so make sure to save any files in `www/wp-content/` you might need (such as secondary themes, plugins or uploads).